 Now, I’m sure some of you may be reading this thinking, thanks a lot, now I’m going to be anxious about everything I do.
 However, it’s usually tough to break normalizations without experiencing a trauma in particular areas.
 Some people have actually felt liberated seeing that they already take risks in their lives when they’ve previously felt constricted by their perceived inability to take risks.

 The next time you feel like avoiding a flight because of the fear that it could cut your life short, think about the things you already do every day that you have normalized over time.
 While this may seem like a very “glass is half-empty” approach, it’s actually an approach that people have found significantly helpful (and one of the overall favorites) in the process of overcoming fear of flying.

 Offhand, I can’t think of anything that we do on a regular basis that involves less risk than flying.
 It may seem counterintuitive since we’re high in the sky and seemingly more vulnerable on a plane, but flying is actually one of the safest things we can actually do.

 Keep in mind, there are still other psychological factors that need to be addressed as part of overcoming fear of flying (see articles below), but normalizations are one of the key components.
 The overall hope with the Fear of Flying Mindset is that we become more realistic about the role flying has relative to how we live our daily lives.
-In conjunction with the normalization exercises, and other facets of Fear of Flying?…Not Anymore!, getting on a plane may become an afterthought, just like crossing the street.
+In conjunction with the normalization exercises, and other facets of the Balanced Flying Method, getting on a plane may become an afterthought, just like crossing the street.